 Are Campgrounds Open?

-Some group camps will open June 12.
-Groups cannot exceed the current gathering size limit of 10.
-We will contact those with reservations prior to that date to reschedule or cancel reservations.
+At group campsites, groups cannot exceed the gathering size limit of 10 and cannot have more than one household.
 We will continue to monitor the situation and adjust the group size limit based on guidelines from the Minnesota Department of Health and the CDC for group gatherings.

 If you would like to cancel a reservation, contact guest services at firstname.lastname@example.org or 763.559.6700.